AlexVangelov/angular-material-rails/README.md

     $ gem install angular-material-rails --verbose

-Angular Material files will be added to the asset pipeline and available to use.
+Angular Material files will be added to the asset pipeline.

 Add to `app/assets/javascripts/application.js`: